SirPryderi/CSCU9T6-Exam-Notes/README.md

 #### Backward Chaining
 Backward chaining uses rules like:

 		C If A and B

 The system tries to justify all the subrules that satisfies the **goal** until an answer is found.
 This might lead to many dead-ends before a solution.

 ## Certainty factors in RBS
+To improve the working of an RBS, a way of representing the degree of uncertainty related to both facts and rules.

+There are many reasons why uncertainty is introduced:
+- Information is incomplemte
+- Information is not reliable
+- Language use imprecise
+- There is conflicting information
+- Information is approximate

+**Certainty factors**, also known as _confidence factors_, are a measure which represents a degree of confidence that some condition is _true_.

+Certainty factors have to be combined when two rules are combined together.

+		CF(A and B) = min(CF(A), CF(B))
+		CF(A or  B) = max(CF(A), CF(B))

+When applying a rule such as:

+		If P Then Q @ n

+The uncertainty factor of Q is obtained by combining the CF of the rule and the CF of the fact

+		CF(Q) = CF(P) · n

+Altought Confidence Factors resembles **probability**, they are not the same.
+There is no rigorious mathematical foundation for CF. They are often altered with the design, and there is no strict way of evaluating the certainty of a rule and/or fact.
+More often than not though, they are extremely effective in practical applications.

+Older RBS used Bayesian probability to handle uncertainty.

+This model assumes that:
+- Hypotesis are mutually exclusive and exhaustive
+- Piece of evidence are conditially independent

+This mode is usually inaccurate, because the assumptions above are mostly never true, but this model has evolved into **belief networks** that are not giving very promising results.

 ## Fuzzy Logic
 ## Case-based Reasoning